Médecine Familiale 535 Family Practice

 Another group of individuals who may receive a medical exemption are those who are delaying their second dose because of a diagnosed episode of myocarditis/pericarditis after receipt of an initial dose of an mRNA vaccine.

-QUESTIONS ABOUT THE COVID VACCINE:
+QUESTIONS ABOUT THE COVID VACCINE IN KIDS:

 In order to contain the COVID-19 outbreak, and keep our patients and staff safe, we have implemented the following measures: